 I am looking for a recommendation of the Assembly of the League of Nations 10 October 1932 concerning the return of objects of national artistic heritage after theft or illegal export found in another country.

-We can use the online finding aid at Primary Source Media, selecting League of Nations Documents and Serial Publications, 1919-1946.
-In this case, we can search for “works of art.”
+We can use the online finding aid at Gale Primary Sources - Media Guide, selecting League of Nations Documents and Serial Publications, 1919-1946.
+To search for a particular document, it is best to download the reel or author index.
+In this case, we can do a text search for “works of art” using either index.
 This gives the League of Nations title:

 Preservation of Historical Monuments and Works of Art.

 Additional Information: C.L.176.1932.XII[A]: Form ltr. by the SG, forwarding an Assembly resolution, Oct.
 10, concerning the transmission to governments by the Committee on Intellectual Cooperation of the recommendations drawn up by the Athens Conference concerning the preservation of historical monuments and works of art.